Coronavirus has turned the world upside down. And with it, travel is changing before our eyes.

 Haters of the dreaded middle seat are having their day.

 But don’t pour one out for the middle seat just yet.
-It will return – and likely soon.
+It will return.

-The fact of the matter is that airlines are blocking middle seats mostly because it’s easy to: Planes are just 20% or so full on average, according to data from the U.S. airline industry.
+The fact of the matter is that airlines are blocking middle seats mostly because it’s relatively easy to: Planes are still just 50-60% full, on average, according to data from Airlines for America.

 Health Screenings are Coming

 The Transportation Security Administration (TSA) and the often painful airport security process were born out of the Sept.
 11 attacks.
-Some day, we’ll likely look back on the coronavirus pandemic as the trigger for some new health screenings at the airport.
+Some day, we may look back on the coronavirus pandemic as the trigger for some new health screenings at the airport.

 Just what those might be – and how much time it will add to our trips through the airport – remains unclear.
 But it’s safe to say that some additional health processes are in our collective travel future.

 No matter what it is, airlines agree that convincing travelers that it’s safe to get inside a metal tube is the linchpin for travel ramping back up.
 What shape will that take?
-Only time will tell.
+That’s the big question.

 The World Will Need Us Again